khalid-shaik/Titanic-Survival-Prediction/README.md

 Submit pull requests to enhance project performance

 ## **📝 Future Improvements**
-Experiment with other classification models (SVM, Random Forest, XGBoost)
+Experimenting with other classification models (SVM, Random Forest, XGBoost)

-Improve feature engineering and hyperparameter tuning
+Improving feature engineering and hyperparameter tuning

-Deploy the model using Flask/Django (Optional for future versions)
+Deploying the model using Flask/Django (Optional for future versions)